absolutezero13/backofthenet/README.md

 # Back Of The Net

 This is a case study project written with React and Typescript.
+SCSS is used for styling.

+It uses an API endpoint to fetch Turkish football teams' datas.

 ## Installation